 s- slip, Ns- Synchronous speed, N- actual Rotor speed,

-If the actual speed of the motor is more than the synchronous speed the slip of the motor is negative and the motor will act as a generator and, as a result, the motor starts feeding energy to the source side.
-The energy can be either dissipated in resistance or can be fed to the source for braking the motor.
+If the motor’s actual speed is more than the synchronous speed, the slip of the motor is negative, and the motor will act as a generator.
+As a result, the motor starts feeding energy to the source side.
+The energy can either be dissipated in resistance or fed to the source for braking the motor.

 Methods of Braking Induction Motor Fed from VF Drive